pfwd/talk-code-with-confidence-using-phpcs/src/slides.md

 ```
 <!-- Example shows PHPCS ignoring sniff -->
 ---
-# What else can PHPCS do
+# What else can PHPCS do?

 ---